microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether locale variables are set at startup of the terminal.
   "terminal.integrated.setLocaleVariables": true,

   // The path of the shell that the terminal uses on Linux (default: /bin/bash).
-[Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
   "terminal.integrated.shell.linux": null,

   // The path of the shell that the terminal uses on macOS (default: /bin/bash).
-[Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
   "terminal.integrated.shell.osx": null,

   // The path of the shell that the terminal uses on Windows (default: C:\WINDOWS\System32\WindowsPowerShell\v1.0\powershell.exe).
-[Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
   "terminal.integrated.shell.windows": null,

   // The command line arguments to use when on the Linux terminal.
-[Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
   "terminal.integrated.shellArgs.linux": [],

   // The command line arguments to use when on the macOS terminal.
-[Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
   "terminal.integrated.shellArgs.osx": [
     "-l"
   ],

   // The command line arguments to use when on the Windows terminal.
-[Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
   "terminal.integrated.shellArgs.windows": [],

   // Controls whether to show the alert "The terminal process terminated with exit code" when exit code is non-zero.